 Estimates of the collective damage caused by Hurricanes Harvey, Irma and Maria are staggering.
 Together, Harvey and Irma could cost the US government $200bn.
-Maria’s costs could add up to $45bn-$95bn for Puerto Rico, the US territory that has been in recession for over a decade and filed for a form of municipal bankruptcy five months ago.
-The tally does not include estimates of the devastation to other Caribbean countries and territories.
+Maria could cost Puerto Rico, the US territory that has been in recession for over a decade and filed for bankruptcy, between $45bn-$95bn.
+This does not include estimates of the devastation to other Caribbean countries and territories.

-Governments have to be first responders to natural disasters.
-Since local officials are usually among the affected and have limited access to resources, central governments bear most of immediate costs.
+Governments, by default, are first responders to natural disasters.
+Since local officials are usually among the affected and have limited access to resources, federal governments bear most of immediate costs.
 These include manpower and logistics for rescue and retrieval operations.
 Transportation, communication and energy infrastructure need to be restored.
-Survivors must be brought to temporary shelters and provided food, clothing and other necessities.
+Survivors need to be brought to temporary shelters and provided food, clothing and other necessities.
 Foreign aid and private donations typically supplement public funds.

-A catastrophic storm can make obsolete even the most responsible fiscal planning.
-Immediate relief in Puerto Rico has shown some shortcomings, particularly when compared to Texas and Florida.
+A catastrophic storm can make even the most responsible fiscal planning obsolete.
+Immediate relief in Puerto Rico has been lacking, particularly when compared to Texas and Florida.
 The federal government must improve its response before Puerto Ricans lose hope and large groups begin to migrate to the US mainland, leaving the island without the human capital to rebuild devastated communities.

-Increasingly commonplace disasters like these and the warming of the world’s oceans may point to the consequences of climate change.
-While most coverage has focused on the Caribbean, floods in South Asia and a landslide in Sierra Leone triggered by torrential rains were even more deadly, with death tolls in the thousands.
-Governments, international organisations and private insurers must adjust their calculations to show a more strategic response in how they absorb the financial burden of natural disasters.
+Increasingly commonplace disasters like these and the warming of the world’s oceans exemplify the fatal consequences of climate change.
+While most coverage has focused on the Caribbean, floods in South Asia and a landslide in Sierra Leone triggered by torrential rains were even more deadly, with death tolls reaching into the thousands.
+Governments, international organisations and private insurers must adjust their calculations to be more strategic in how they absorb the financial burden of natural disasters.

 Kat Usita is Researcher at OMFIF.